VinceDerPrince/goodreads_quote_api/README.md

 ```
 uvicorn main:app --reload
 ```
 It should know look like this in your terminal and a browser Window with the API UI should show up.
+To get this better looking interface, as in my preview of the features, append "/docs" at the end of the link in your browser!

 ![Uvicorn Setup](/images/uvicorn_setup.png)